 It is well known that site geology, the groundwater, its presence and movement, determine borehole performance and the transfer of ground heat into the collector loop.
 Less well known is that...

 Drillers can use increased drilling speed, use drilling fluid forced pumping, get more borehole metres per day, reduce spoil removal costs (returns to the surface), reduce grout usage and, Offer cheaper quotations

-A fast and forced drilling method which smears and compacts the drilling shavings into the borehole walls, rather than expelling them to the surface, will effectively manufacture an insulating sheath around the column of grout.
-This impervious layer will significantly obstruct the transfer of heat from the surrounding strata into the borehole.
-This effect is particularly prevalent in substances which lend themselves to plastic forming, good examples are common varieties of clay and chalk
+Fast, forced drilling compacts the drilling shavings into the borehole walls, rather than expelling them to the surface, thus forming a sheath around the column of grout.
+This impervious layer obstructs the transfer of heat from the surrounding strata into the borehole.
+Particularly in geology condusive to plastic forming, commonly clay, mudstone and chalk (South England)

 The downside is significant.
-Unless the borehole array designer has allowed for this effect, i.e. increased the specified borehole meterage, the boreholes drilled will not provide the heat transfer which is indicated by the site geology.
+Unless the borehole array designer has allowed for this effect by allowing for more borehole meterage, the boreholes will not provide the heat transfer predicted by the site geology.

-This is not a theory.
-Thermal Response Testing is able to measure and quantify this.
+This is not theory.
+Thermal Response Testing measures and quantifies this.
 It can be reliably shown that the effect of forced drilling can reduce thermal borehole performance by up to 50%

-Therefore, it is easily possible that a borehole quote which is initially 15% cheaper, can lead to a borehole array which is 30% or more less productive than one drilled using best practice.
-This will, at the very least impair the efficiency of the GSHP installation (reducing the COP) and in the worst case can lead to medium term deterioration and failure of the GSHP system performance.
+A borehole quote 15% cheaper, results in boreholes 30%-50% less productive than drilled using best practice.
+This will damage the efficiency of the GSHP installation (reducing the COP), in the worst case lead to medium term deterioration and failure of the GSHP system performance.

-Boreholes drilled by Synergy have been frequently TRT tested and consisitently demonstrated to fully utilise the thermal potential of the site geology.
+Boreholes drilled by Synergy compared to others have been frequently TRT tested and consisitently demonstrated to fully utilise the thermal potential of the site geology